Syllabus for GLB-301

 In attempting to accomplish these objectives, we will incorporate a variety of learning activities, all of which will be organized online.
 The Internet provides an invaluable source of information regarding global issues, and you will be provided a rich repository of Web-based resources and guidance in searching for additional resources.
 These resources will be organized within the Epsilen Web site.
 Students will also be encouraged to participate in additional outside learning activities, such as attending presentations and using interactive technologies to understand global issues.

 You will need the following materials to do the work of the course.
+You will need both the e-book and digital access to articles in the New York Times.

 Global Challenges by the American Democracy Project of the American Association of State Colleges and Universities (AASCU).
 (Washington, DC: AASCU Sourcebooks).